 In this fact sheet: Egg production & welfare, Disease, Slaughter, References

 Laying hens are reared for egg production.
-There are approximately 29 million laying hens in the UK (1) and 388 million in the European Union, over 75% of these hens live in battery cages (2).
-From 2012 the 1999 Laying Hens Directive will prohibit the use of conventional battery cages but will permit the use of ‘enriched’ cages along with non-cage systems.
-In 2007 (UK), 62% of eggs came from caged hens, 4% from hens kept in barns and 34% from free-range hens, of which 6% were organic (1).
+There were nearly 35 million laying hens in the UK in 2012 (1) with 31 million eggs eaten in the UK every day.
+In 2012, 48.5% of eggs came from caged hens, 3.5% from hens kept in barns and 48% from free-range hens, of which 2.5% were organic (7).

-Free-range - Eggs produced in these systems must come from establishments which satisfy the following conditions; hens have continuous access to open-air runs which are covered in vegetation and there must not be more than 2,500 hens per hectare of ground or one hen per 4m2 at all times.
-The birds must have continuous access to open-air runs which means the sheds buildings have a number of exits from the hen house (pop-holes).
-However, inadequate numbers of pop-holes in large sheds may mean that many birds never leave the sheds.
-Pop-holes may also be protected by more aggressive birds discouraging other hens from using them freely.
-Overcrowding inside the sheds can lead to similar welfare problems as percheries with aggression, feather-pecking and cannibalism all occurring.
+Free-range eggs are produced under the highest animal welfare conditions.
+Hens must have continuous access to open-air runs which are covered in vegetation.
+There must not be more than 2,500 hens per hectare.
+The shed buildings must have a maximum stocking density of 9 hens per square metre of useable area and must have a number of exits, known as pop-holes.
+However, inadequate numbers of pop-holes in large sheds may mean that some birds may never leave the sheds.
+Pop-holes may also be protected by more aggressive birds discouraging other hens from using them freely (7).
+Overcrowding inside the sheds can lead to similar welfare problems as other systems with aggression, feather-pecking and cannibalism occurring.

 Next > 1 | 2 | 3 | 4